 Economists have no true theory.
 Economics is a failed science.
-What Friedmanians and Keynesians have to offer is political opinion without sound scientific foundation.
+What Friedmanians and Keynesians have to offer is political opinion without sound scientific foundations.

 For the proof let us very briefly turn to the formally and empirically correct employment theory (2012; 2014).
-The basic version of the objective structural employment equation is shown on Wikimedia.
-From this equation follows inter alia:
+The basic version of the objective structural Employment Law is shown on Wikimedia AXEC62a:

-(i) An increase of the expenditure ratio rhoE leads to higher employment (the letter rho stands for ratio).
+(i) An increase in the expenditure ratio ρE leads to higher employment (the letter ρ stands for ratio).

 (ii) Increasing investment expenditures I exert a positive influence on employment,

-The complete AND testable employment equation is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.
+The complete AND testable Employment Law is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.

-Items (i) and (ii) cover Keynes’s arguments about the role of aggregate demand, which have been commonsensically right but formally defective.
-The factor cost ratio rhoF as defined in (iii) embodies the price mechanism which works very different from what the representative economist hallucinates.
+Items (i) and (ii) cover Keynes’ arguments about the role of aggregate demand, which have been commonsensical right but formally defective.
+The factor cost ratio ρF as defined in (iii) embodies the price mechanism which works very differently from what the representative economist hallucinates.
 As a matter of fact, overall employment (in the world economy or a closed national economy) INCREASES if the average wage rate W INCREASES relative to average price P and productivity R.